appdev-lessons/ruby-intro-fundamentals/content.md

 upcase_string = "hello world!".upcase
 ```

-out loud, I say "the string hello world dot upcase _is assigned_ to the variable `upcase_string`".
+out loud, I say "the string hello world dot upcase _is assigned_ to the variable upcase_string".

 **I read the right side first, because that's how Ruby reads it too**; it first evaluates the expression on the right side of the `=`, and _then_ it stores the resulting value in the variable on the left.

-Now add the `reverse` method to the runnable code block on the `upcase_string` variable:
+Now add the `reverse` method to the previous REPL on the `upcase_string` variable:

 ```ruby
 upcase_string = "hello world!".upcase